Oracle ERP Cloud Pros and Cons: Honest Review (2026)

 Oracle delivers four mandatory platform updates per year.
 This is a significant advantage if you want to stay current without a major upgrade project every 3–5 years (the traditional on-premise pain point).

-Recent quarterly updates have delivered:
+Recent quarterly updates (as of 2026) have delivered:

 - Oracle AI Agent Studio — allowing finance teams to build AI agents for invoice processing, spend analysis, and anomaly detection without coding